 RF Explorer connects to Computers and Tablets using a Mini-USB connector.
 For the USB connection to work, you need to a Silicon Labs CP2102 driver installed on your system.
 The driver is available for all Windows, Mac and Linux computers, and can be downloaded from this page.
-The Silicon Labs (or Silabs) drivers are high speed, high quality software produced and certified by Silicon Labs, and comes preinstalled in latest versions of Windows 7 and 8.
+The Silicon Labs (also known as Silabs) drivers are high speed, high quality software produced and certified by Silicon Labs.
 Once the driver is installed, the RF Explorer for Windows software will automatically recognize and connect the device.

 However, you may experience problems in some cases, such as the driver being not properly installed, or not being able to connect to the device even though the RF Explorer is physically connected and everything is apparently installed correctly.

 In order to troubleshoot a connectivity problem, we suggest the following general steps:

 - Use a high quality USB cable.
 Some cables are not capable of sustain high current or have a low quality connector that may not give all the required power RF Explorer needs, particularly when charging the unit.
 Before you try anything else, make sure you test 2 or 3 different cables.
 This is the most common problems experienced and reported by users.

 - Some USB cables designed for cell phones include incompatible, internal resistors design to identify them as proprietary and will not work fine with RF Explorer or other USB devices.
 If you need a standard USB cable, please get one from our distributors or from any local or online shop.
 Just any normal, non proprietary Mini-USB connector cable will work with your RF Explorer device.

 - Run the RF Explorer System Check tool, a free download to easily inspect configuration and common problems of your system: download link